SchulzLab/AMIAtlas/SupplementaryFigure3/README.md

 #### Data

-configuration lists out the column names, after removal of the outliers,
+(i) configuration lists out the column names that correspond to the sample names ffrom each cell type, after removal of the outliers.
+This is used for the maSigPro analysis.

+(ii) miRNA normalized expression files in the folder `expression/<CT>/<CT>_mature_normalized_CPM.txt`

-We then run the script as:
+We then run the script for each cell type as:

 >`Rscript miR_masigpro_CM.r`